najnesnaj/pinetime-zephyr/docs/bluetooth.md

 If you have a smartphone, you can download the nrf utilities app from nordic.

+## Nordic nRF Connect (android)

+This app allows you to start a gatt server.

+As soon as a device is bonded, (oswatch) Pinetime will look for a CTS server (Current Time Service) on the connected device.

+Start NRFConnect and create a CTS server : Tap the hamburger button on the top left and select “Configure GATT server”.

+Tap “Add service” on the bottom Select server configuration “Current Time Service”  (0x1805)

+Here is for a manual time setup : add the Current Time 0x2A2B characteristic : in the intial value field add 0x141505130B0D which corresponds to (2021 year 05 month 19 day 11hours 13 minutes)

+In the samples is how to transfer variables to the watch.

+I have (mis)used the battery service (0x180F) to achieve this.
+Adding to battery level (0x2A19) a value (eg 0x112233445566778899AACCDD), allows you to transfer 12 bytes to the  watch)

 ## Bluez

 With Bluez on linux you can investigate the bluetoothservices,  using bluetoothctl: